We tackle the fundamentals of prospecting – everything from defining your target market to nurturing them once they become qualified leads.

 Oftentimes you have to reserve a spot at these events.
 Do so early, add it to your calendar and actually go when the day arrives rather than find an excuse not to go.
 A benefit to registering early is that you may be able to establish networking opportunities with business leads before the event.
 This is especially true if you find the event on Facebook.

 Provide value at the event.
-The best way to do this is with your free website audit tool (find it in your white label dashboard!).
-It’s embedded on your agency’s website and allows you to easily submit unlimited SEO audits.
+The best way to do this is with your website audit widget tool (find it in your white label dashboard!).
+It’s embedded on your agency’s website and allows you to easily submit SEO audits.
 Offer to perform an SEO audit of their website or a competitor’s website – providing instant value!
 Afterwards be ready with your business card.

 If you simply cannot go to events there are less-effective alternatives like buying email lists or building your client database with tools like Haystack or Buzztack.